skynet-05/Internship-QM-dkron-dev/README.md

 # Issues:

-If any Issues, Create a new issue here -> https://github.com/skynet-05/Internship-QM-dkron-dev/issues
+If any Issues, it can be addressed here -> https://github.com/skynet-05/Internship-QM-dkron-dev/issues